jdx/oclip/README.md

 }).exec()
 ```

 And here is `getChild()`.
-Note that these won't be able to be seen in the help but the builder ones will:
+Note that these can't be displayed in the help without customizing the topic's help manually.

 ```typescript
 import {command, topic} from 'oclip'